In this guide

 - the size of repository contents such as Maven projects or Docker containers

 It won’t take long to discover obsolete snapshots or other expendable data taking a toll on local storage.
-So, along with expanding disk space and improving response time you’ll need to properly configure administrative tasks to rid the system of unwanted content.
+So, along with expanding disk space and improving response time you’ll need to properly configure removal policies and/or administrative tasks to rid the system of unwanted content.

 Directories Used for Storage Management